LISTEN TO THIS ARTICLE:

 Cognitive Behavioral Therapy (CBT), interpersonal therapy, and Dialectical Behavioral Therapy can help people with Binge Eating Disorder.
 In CBT, people can learn techniques to help control the urges that trigger binges.
 These urges are often unique to different people, but they do fall into a few general categories.
 These might be emotions associated with certain types of food, worries about body image, or other psychological issues like depression and anxiety.
 Strategies for building a regular eating schedule and replacing unhealthy attitudes towards food help reduce the frequency and intensity of binges.

 Interpersonal therapy explores the parts of individuals’ pasts that may have contributed to them developing Binge Eating Disorder.
-This type of therapy often focuses on how people view themselves and their relationships with others as a part of managing their disorders.
+This focuses on how people view themselves and their relationships with others as a part of managing their disorders.

 Although Dialectical Behavioral Therapy (DBT) was originally developed to treat Borderline Personality Disorder, it is quite effective for Binge Eating Disorder as well.
 This treatment approaches binge eating as something people use to manage their negative emotions.
 When people binge, it keeps psychological pain at bay for a short time, which makes them even more likely to binge again in the future.
 To address this, DBT helps teach people new skills for calming uncomfortable feelings without self-destructive binges.

-Vyvanse (lisdexamfetamine) is the only medication that has been approved by the Food and Drug Administration to directly treat Binge Eating Disorder.
+Vyvanse (lisdexamfetamine) is the only medication that has been approved by the FDA to directly treat Binge Eating Disorder.
 However, this medication has a major downside because it is a stimulant that people can potentially abuse.

 Topamax (topiramate) is an anti-seizure medication that has promise for reducing binges and helping with weight loss.
-Topamax seems especially effective in the long term, with people losing weight and keeping it off for up to a year after treatment.
+Topamax seems especially effective in the long term, helping people lose weight and keeping it off.
 Other potential medications include antidepressants like Paxil (paroxetine), Zoloft (sertraline), and Prozac (fluoxetine), which reduce binge eating episodes for some people.
 These also help with depression that frequently accompanies Binge Eating Disorder.